 Staff often recommend the grouper but make sure you try the fried octopus, alongside oceanic delights such as shrimp, crab legs, mussels, lobsters, and squid.

-In fact, Taverna Katina is known for having some of the best calamari on the island, marinated with olive oil and oregano and barbecue grilled to perfection.
+In fact, Taverna Katina is known for having some of the best calamari on the island, marinated with olive oil and oregano and grilled on a barbeque to perfection.

 Accommodation at Amoudi Bay

 Amoudi Bay is situated a little outside the touristy hustle and bustle of Oia, but close enough that it’s only a quick foray into the action.

 Luckily there are a number of spots right near the bay itself for travelers willing to spend both very little and a whole lot.